 Atlas makes a "Twin" switch which basically contains 2 DPDT switches to help simplify this wiring.
 This Twin switch can also be used in the same way for the manual control of the reversing loop.

-Speaking of short circuits in DCC model railroad wiring, some people do recommend that if you have a large layout, you should create 2 or more electrically separate regions of the layout and connect them to circuit breakers, such that if you do get a short circuit somewhere in one region, it will automatically break the circuit to that region only and won’t effect other areas of the layout.
+Speaking of short circuits in DCC model railroad wiring, some people do recommend that if you have a large layout, you should create 2 or more electrically separate regions of the layout and connect them to circuit breakers, such that if you do get a short circuit somewhere in one region, it will automatically break the circuit to that region only and won’t affect other areas of the layout.
 This may be helpful during a group operating session, where most of the model railroad wiring and layout will still work even if there’s a short circuit in one area.
 This may be easy to fix or it may require some troubleshooting.
 You don’t want your whole operating session to have to shut down due to one little technical problem if you can avoid it.
+The PM42 Digitrax Power Manager device makes it easy to connect up to four sections of your layout to one booster, or power station.

 Instead of circuit breakers, you could have separate boosters, each with its own built-in circuit breaker operating each large section of the layout.
 This would provide more power to each section.
 However, you have to be sure the boosters are in phase with each other or you will have a short circuit as your locomotive crosses from one section to another,.
 If this happens, reverse the leads on one of the out-of-phase boosters and that should correct the problem.